stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 The data model will follow a Star Schema with 4 Fact Tables and 3 Dimension Tables.

 This structure will make it highly convenient for the climate scientists to quickly pull the data points they require for their analyses with minimal joins and aggregations.
 Furthermore, at this level of aggregation, the data is bound to be of smaller size and thus queries are likely to return results much faster.

 ![data-model](./diagrams-and-visuals/DataModel.png)

 The **fact_immigration** table is a fact table that consists of:
 * *state_id*: The two-letter identifier for a US state
-* *arrival_date*: The date the travellers arrived to the US
+* *arrival_date*: The date the travellers arrived in the US
 * *profile_id*: The identifier for a unique combination of gender, age category, and citizenship region
-* *all_travellers*: The number of travellers that arrived to the state (on a particular day and fitting a particular profile)
+* *all_travellers*: The number of travellers that arrived in the state (on a particular day and fitting a particular profile)
 * *land_travellers*: The number of travellers that arrived by land
 * *sea_travellers*: The number of travellers that arrived by sea
 * *air_travellers*: The number of travellers that arrived by air
 * *business_travellers*: The number of travellers that arrived for business purposes
 * *pleasure_travellers*: The number of travellers that arrived for holiday or leisure purposes
-* *student_travellers*: The number of travellers that arrived for the prupose of study
+* *student_travellers*: The number of travellers that arrived for the purpose of study

 The **fact_ports** table is a fact table that consists of:
 * *state_id*: The two-letter identifier for a US state